+- Office concurs with data sheets/delineation report.

 - Office does not concur with data sheets/delineation report.

 - Data sheets prepared by the Corps:

 - Corps navigable waters' study:

 - U.S. Geological Survey Hydrologic Atlas:

 - USGS NHD data.

 - USGS 8 and 12 digit HUC maps.

 - U.S. Geological Survey map(s).
-Cite scale & quad name: Toledo Quad.
-7.5 min scale Figure 6h.1.
+Cite scale & quad name:Bainbridge Auad, 7.5 Min series.

 - USDA Natural Resources Conservation Service Soil Survey.
-Citation: Web Soil Survey, Figure 6h.2.
+Citation: Web soil Survey, Decatur County.

 - National wetlands inventory map(s).
-Cite name:Figure 4, NWI and NHD Map Figure 6h.3.
+Cite name:Pondtown Road Site.

 - State/Local wetland inventory map(s):

-- FEMA/FIRM maps: Figure 6h.4, FEMA Floodplain Map.
+- FEMA/FIRM maps:FEMA Flood Zone.

 - 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929)

-- Photographs: Aerial (Name & Date):
+- Photographs: Aerial (Name & Date):Google Earth 2021.

 - or Other (Name & Date):

 - Previous determination(s).
 File no. and date of response letter:

 - Applicable/supporting case law:

 - Applicable/supporting scientific literature:

-- Other information (please specify): LiDAR.
+- Other information (please specify):

 B. ADDITIONAL COMMENTS TO SUPPORT JD: There is no natural or man-made discrete and/or confined surface water connection between or among the subject features and any other jurisdictional water.
 Further, there is no evidence of surface-water flow to or from these features, nor are they located within the mapped 100-year flood plain.
 Therefore, during times of heavy precipitation, there is a very low probability that floodwater would reach an elevation necessary for water to flow from other jurisdictional waters into these features.

-Consequently, based on the site inspection and a review of available mapping, as these features are not located immediately upslope of other jurisdictional waters, and based on their respective landscape positions, they do not appear to be a component of any recognizable hydrologic system and they also have no surface or subsurface hydrologic connection to any other jurisdictional water.
+Consequently, based on a review of available mapping, as these features are not located immediately upslope of other jurisdictional waters, and based on their respective landscape positions, they do not appear to be a component of any recognizable hydrologic system and they also have no surface or subsurface hydrologic connection to any other jurisdictional water.
 The observations and findings for each feature are detailed as follows: